Charles Lawson (nurseryman)

-Charles Lawson of Borthwick Hall (1795–1873) was a Scottish nurseryman and merchant, noted for the introduction of foreign crops into the United Kingdom.
+Charles Lawson (1795–1873) was a Scottish nurseryman and merchant, noted for the introduction of foreign crops into the United Kingdom.
 He served as Lord Provost of Edinburgh from 1862 to 1865.

 Life

-He was born in Edinburgh, son of the seed merchant Peter Lawson and his wife Patricia Grant.
-The family live at 19 Blair Street, a street joining the Royal Mile to the Cowgate.
+Lawson was born in Edinburgh, son of the seed merchant Peter Lawson and his wife Patricia Grant.
+The family lived at 19 Blair Street, a street joining the Royal Mile to the Cowgate.
 He was educated at Edinburgh High School and Edinburgh University.
 His father died in 1821, and Charles then took over the family business Peter Lawson & Son.

 In Edinburgh he lived at 35 George Square.
-In 1851 he purchased Borthwick Hall near Gorebridge in Midlothian.
+In 1851, he purchased Borthwick Hall near Gorebridge.

-He was connected to the huge Lawson-Donaldson Seed Warehouse off the Shore in Leith.
+Lawson was connected to the huge Lawson-Donaldson Seed Warehouse off the Shore in Leith.

 Successful on a national scale, Lawson became a specialist in grass seeds and conifers.
 The Cupressus lawsoniana was named after him.